 If you are looking to transfer euros to pounds, you want the euro to be strong so you receive the most amount of pounds for your euros.
 If the pound strengthens or the euro weakens before you conduct your international money transfer, then you will receive less pounds.

 If you feel that the above might happen which will affect the amount of pounds that you will receive then you can always lock in a forward exchange rate.
 This enables you to fix an exchange rate to settle at a date in the future.
 Therefore knowing the exact amount of pounds you will receive.

 If you need to transfer euros to pounds you can use a bank or a currency specialist.
-A bank will work out more expensive, and using the right currency specialist can save you money on your international money transfer especially when they allow you to transact at the live interbank exchange rate and without hidden fees.
+A bank will work out more expensive, and using the right currency specialist can save you money on your international money transfer especially when they offer a transparent service and without any hidden fees.

 The Currency Club is the UKs leading transparent foreign exchange specialist.